 Nina Gao was born and raised in southern California, so she’s unlikely to ever leave.
 For fun, she loves cooking and baking, forcing herself to go on bike rides and jogs to compensate.
-She voices her scientific interests and quirky sense of humor on Twitter @biologist_nina.
+She voices her scientific interests and quirky sense of humor on Twitter @biologist_nina and on her personal blog.
 Currently, she’s researching bacterial disease in the lab of Dr. Victor Nizet.
 She’s looking forward to what the future may hold for her, with an interest in educating the public about science and infectious diseases.

 Daniel Garcia was born in San Diego and raised in Chula Vista, but left the comforts of perfect weather to get his bachelor’s degree at Harvey Mudd College.
 After a 2-year stint at the NIH as a post-bac, he decided to return home for grad school and studies cancer cell biology in John Chang’s lab.
 Daniel is involved in mentoring and science outreach through the SACNAS chapter on campus, and hopes to continue these efforts throughout his career.
 Aside from science, he enjoys pour-over coffee, craft beer, and vintage bikes.
 Now a resident of North Park, he has finally come to terms with being a hipster.
 Follow him on Twitter @tgfbetta, where he likes to live-tweet from scientific conferences.